vyedin/xamarin-recipes/UILabelExample/README.md

 How to Truncate and Wrap Text in a UILabel
 =========================================

-The UILineBreakMode is an enumeration of values used to specify line break mode.
-This recipe illustrates the possible ways to truncate text using UILineBreakMode.
+It is possible to change how text appears when it is too long for a given <code>UILabel</code>   This recipe illustrates the possible ways to truncate text using <code>UILineBreakMode</code>.

 ![UILabel Example](/UILabelExample/Screenshots/UILabelScreenshot.png)